 Out of adversity came new life for the business.
 It went from having six full-time staff to 115 today.

-Wow!
-What a shock the last couple of weeks have been.
-COVID-19 or the Coronavirus has really blindsided the New Zealand and Australian business community.
-Like a Richie McCaw tackle that you didn’t see coming, many business people have been left totally dazed and confused.
+COVID-19 or the Coronavirus has really blindsided the New Zealand business community.
+Many business people have been left dazed and confused.

 Business leaders are asking questions like:

-We are working with several businesses grappling with exactly these situations right now.
+We are working with several businesses grappling with these situations right now.

 Don’t act too drastically while in your state of shock.
-Take a pause of at least a couple of days to assess the situation.
+Take a pause to assess the situation.
 Don’t mess up your long-term business with hasty moves now.
 I would suggest reading also Alex Penk’s new article on Developing And Deploying The Inner Strength Of Resilience.

 Remember we have been in situations like this before e.g. airlines after September 11, 2001, when air flights stopped and people were terrified to fly.
-Many people can’t see past the situation that currently faces them, but we encourage having longer vision than just the next week.
+Many people can’t see past the current situation, but we encourage having longer vision.

-An inspirational example of the importance of taking this attitude in the last few days has been Starbucks CEO Kevin Johnson, whose business I have chosen partly because it is an easy for everyone to relate to but more importantly because it has been grappling with COVID-19 in China for the last couple of months.
+An inspirational example of the importance of taking this attitude in the current environment has been Starbucks CEO Kevin Johnson, whose business has been grappling with COVID-19 in China for the last couple of months.
 As an organisation, Starbucks has already gained considerable experience in China, where it continues to see encouraging signs of recovery with over 90% of stores reopened.
-The Wall Street Journal wrote in the last few days.
+The Wall Street Journal wrote:

 He carried on to call the pandemic “a temporary business setback.”